erickcastelli/HLA_genotyping/README.md

 - IGV (https://software.broadinstitute.org/software/igv/)
 - Emboss (transeq)

-## STEP 1: Using hla-mapper to get unbiased rad mapping for HLA genes
+## STEP 1: Using hla-mapper to get unbiased read mapping for HLA genes
 This step is essential.
 You won't retrieve correct genotypes in HLA genes unless using a method tailored for these genes.
 We recommend the use of hla-mapper.

 hla-mapper supports many genes in the MHC region.
 Please check its website for instructions (www.castelli-lab.net/apps/hla-mapper)